 - Linlithgow Loch

-Our long-term monitoring data can be accessed through the CEH Information Gateway.
+Our long-term monitoring data can be accessed through the UKCEH Environmental Information Platform.

 Our Aquatic Mesocosm Facility is used by our Lake Ecosystems group to carry out experimental work.
 Our long-term lake observatory monitoring sites and lake monitoring buoys provide crucial data and infrastructure to improve understanding of ecological processes and environmental change impacts.